The Contractor (2022 film): Plot

-Harper makes it to the hotel and finds fresh clothes but no sign of Mike nor Rusty.
-He tries to treat his injured knee and then gets a burner phone and makes contact with Rusty, who informs him there is a car waiting to exfiltrate him to safety, but Harper senses something is amiss.
+Harper makes it to the hotel and finds fresh clothes and a note from Mike saying that he went to hand off the laptop.
+He tries to treat his injured knee and waits for Mike to return.
+When Mike doesn't come back Harper leaves the hotel, gets a burner phone, and makes contact with Rusty, who informs him there is a car waiting to exfiltrate him to safety, but Harper senses something is amiss when Rusty tells him that Mike never made it to Berlin.
 As he delays going to the car, a hit team emerges and they shoot at Harper.
 Harper evades capture and manages to kill the hit team, who are revealed to be former Recon Marines working for Rusty.
 Before dying, one of the Marines gives Harper intel on a safe house but advises him that he can never return home.

 Harper visits Salim's home, threatening Sylvie, Salim's wife, into providing him with Salim's computer files.
 Sylvie gives Harper her husband's iPad, and he leaves for the safe house.
 After Harper meets Virgil, he is tranquilized and awakens in the safe house.
 Virgil explains that Harper's knee was infected, and that while it has been treated, Harper still cannot return to his family.
 Harper plays a video on the iPad in which Salim explains that he was indeed working on a successful H5N1 vaccine formula that he intends to provide for free, rather than sell to a pharmaceutical company.
 While Virgil shares dinner with Harper, another of Rusty's fire teams attacks.
 Virgil is killed, but Harper escapes, setting off a booby trap for Rusty's team.

 Harper returns to the United States.
 He tracks down Mike, who explains that Rusty also lied to him and told him Harper had died.
 Rusty has provided for Harper's family, and Mike advises Harper to disappear; Harper protests.
 Winning his old friend over, they set-up a plan to get revenge on Rusty.

 Mike gets Harper into Rusty's compound, where they surprise Rusty's guards.
 While Mike distracts everyone with a frontal attack, Harper infiltrates Rusty's house.
 Harper manages to terminate Rusty but not before Rusty has mortally wounded Mike.
+Mike shares his last moments with his best friend before succumbing to his wounds and Harper burns his body with his car.
 Harper is finally able to return to his family.